 For each subject in which doctoral-level education is offered, a general study syllabus is required.
 A general study syllabus should indicate the following: the main content of the study programme, specific entry requirements and any other regulations required.

-An individual study plan is to be drawn up for each doctoral student.
-This plan should contain the undertakings made by the doctoral student and the higher education institution and a timetable for the doctoral student's study programme.
-The plan should be adopted after consultation with the doctoral student and his or her supervisors.
-The individual study plan should be reviewed regularly and amended by the higher education institution to the extent required after consultation with the doctoral student and his or her supervisors.
+An individual study plan is to be drawn up for each PhD student.
+This plan should contain the undertakings made by the PhD student and the higher education institution and a timetable for the PhD student’s study programme.
+The plan should be adopted after consultation with the PhD student and his or her supervisors.
+The individual study plan should be reviewed regularly and amended by the higher education institution to the extent required after consultation with the PhD student and his or her supervisors.

 At Uppsala University, individual study plans should contain information regarding

 - funding plan for the entire period of the programme;

 - planned courses, teaching, basic training in teaching and learning and/or other departmental work;

 Since 2021-01-01 there is a new routine at admission regarding the individual study plan.
 Read more under Application.

 The individual study plan should be followed up annually and revised where necessary.
 The annual follow-up is conducted by the PhD student and principal supervisor in consultation with other supervisors and examiners.

 The report produced by the annual follow-up should detail how the work on the thesis and implementation of theoretical aspects of the programme are progressing in relation to the individual study plan.

 If major changes are made to the plan, these should be reported to the Research Training Committee (KUF) on a special form.
 Such changes could include a change in supervisor, addition or removal of a supervisor, significant alterations to a research plan or significant changes to the thesis timetable.
 Decisions about a new study plan following a revision are taken by the Chair of the KUF.